Donald Trump Job Approval Rating: Increasing From Last Week Among Likely Voters

 Just last Wednesday, Rasmussen showed that Donald Trump only had a 45 percent job approval rating as president, but that number has increased by nearly an entire percent per day over the last five days.

-Of course, this number is still way down from only six days after the 2017 Presidential Inauguration on January 20, where President Trump sat at a nearly 60 percent total job approval rating from a Rasmussen poll of likely U.S. voters.
+Of course, this number is still way down from only six days after the 2017 presidential inauguration on January 20, where President Trump sat at a nearly 60 percent total job approval rating from a Rasmussen poll of likely U.S. voters.

 Monday’s job approval rating also differs greatly from the numbers released by Gallup on Friday that show only 37 percent of Americans approve of President Trump.

-Breitbart previously reported that a more accurate representation of President Trump’s job approval rating comes from a polling of likely U.S. voters, while polling adults only usually shows an outcome favorable to Democrats.
+Breitbart previously reported that a more accurate representation of President Trump’s job approval rating comes from a polling of likely U.S. voters, while polling adults only usually show an outcome favorable to Democrats.

 National: President Donald Trump has a solid job approval by Rasmussen https://t.co/XO7pGvEDfS pic.twitter.com/4fSqk3fp8W